hamedtu/HusimiPortrait/README.md

 ### Citation
-If you use this dataset or code, please cite the preprint above.
-For questions, contact Dr. Hamed Koochaki Kelardeh (`hamed.koochakikelardeh@uni-oldenburg.de`).
+If you use this dataset or code, please cite the manuscript above.
+For questions, contact **Dr. Hamed Koochaki Kelardeh** (`hamed.koochakikelardeh@uni-oldenburg.de`).

 ### Contents
 - `Main.m`: Entry point to reproduce figures.
 Select a figure via `Fig_choice` and run.